-vermilion snapper in Amendment 16), would allow black sea bass fishermen to capitalize on the resources over a longer period of time, rather than in one compressed season.
+Splitting the harvest season into two components under Alternatives 3-6 (as was done for vermilion snapper in Amendment 16), would allow black sea bass fishermen to capitalize on the resources over a longer period of time, rather than in one compressed season.
 Establishing two commercial fishing seasons would ensure the fishery two distinct opportunities for harvest.

 Alternatives 3-6 would not set a trip limit so there would not be a problem with fishermen unexpectedly exceeding the trip limit and having to release black sea bass from pots, which could result in some discard mortality.
-Given the current level of fishing pressure, the quotas would be expected to met early during each fishing season for the four alternatives (Table 4-x4).
+Given the current level of fishing pressure, the quotas would be expected to met early during each fishing season for the four alternatives (Table 4-6).
 This would result in periods of time of no fishing for black sea bass with pots, which would have a positive biological effects for black sea bass, which is overfished and in a rebuilding plan as well as protected species that have the potential of becoming entangled in pot lines.
 Furthermore, an early closure during December-May under Alternative 3, January-May under Alternative 4, November-April under Alternative 5, and January-June under Alternative 6 would protect black sea bass when they are in spawning condition.
-McGovern et al. (2002) indicate black sea bass females are in spawning condition during March-July, with a peak during March through May (Figure 4-x).
+McGovern et al. (2002) indicate black sea bass females are in spawning condition during March-July, with a peak during March through May (Figure 4-1).
 While Alternative 5 would help to maintain the winter commercial fishery for the black sea bass and provide some relief from the developing derby conditions, a May 1 start for the second half of the fishing year could result in substantial fishing occurring during a portion of peak spawning.
-Opening black sea bass during November and January under Alternatives 3, 4, and 6 could increase the possibility of entanglement with right whales since this is the time of year when they may occur off the South Atlantic states.
+Opening black sea bass during November, December, and January under Alternatives 3-6 could increase the possibility of entanglement with right whales since this is the time of year when they may occur off the South Atlantic states.

 FIGURE 4.-Monthly gonadal stage percentages for 13,968 female black sea bass captured between 31°20'N and 34°00'N, 1978-1998.
 The number collected and examined each month is given at the top of the bar.
+6

-Figure 4-x.
+Figure 4-1.
 Black sea bass spawning information from McGovern et al. (2002).